-Scandinavian skulduggery leads the way this week’s batch of sequels, threequels and reboots.
+Scandinavian skulduggery in The Bridge Season 3 leads the way this week’s batch of sequels, threequels and reboots.

 The Bridge is the critically acclaimed Danish-Swedish co-production that has spawned multiple re-makes across the world.
 The drama was set in motion back in 2011 when Sofia Helin first starred as socially awkward Swedish detective Saga Noren, who is forced to work with her Danish counterpart, Martin Rohde, (Kim Bodnia) after the discovery of a dead body on the Øresund Bridge, which connects the two countries.

 In The Bridge – The Complete Season Three (Arrow Films) Saga once again partners-up with a Danish officer – this time the equally troubled Henrik Sabroe (Thure Lindhardt) – as they unravel a series of disturbing murders, each of which sees the killer arrange the bodies of well-known left-wing figures in increasingly sinister tableaux.
 The elaborate crime scenes are seemingly designed to reinforce the ‘traditional’ family values that are perceived to be falling by the wayside in Scandinavia, and send shockwaves through the two countries.
 Meanwhile, Saga is also wading through the toxic fallout of the previous season, and battling against her own private demons.